DannyMichaud/COMP4900-Project/README.md

 ## Note for running hospital system

-i.
-No arguments specified - hospital system will automatically spawn 5 monitors ii. "noSpawn" specified as first argument - hospital system will not automatically spawn any monitors
+1. No arguments specified - hospital system will automatically spawn 5 monitors
+2. "noSpawn" specified as first argument - hospital system will not automatically spawn any monitors

 ## How to run the project